sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 ## [1] 3
 ```

 To create an RMarkdown document in RStudio, select *File > New File > R Markdown ...* -- this might prompt RStudio to update some packages.
-Once the RMarkdown document creation menu appears, specify "Practical 102" as title and your name as the author, and select *PDF* as default output format.
+Once the RMarkdown document creation menu appears, specify "Practical 102" as the title and your name as the author, and select *PDF* as the output format.
 The new document should contain the core document information, plus some additional content that simply explains how RMarkdown works.

 Read the document through, inspecting both the R and the Markdown code.
-Note how the information provided in the previous step is incoded in the first five lines which compose the heading.
+Note how the information provided in the previous step is encoded in the first five lines which compose the heading.
 For each code snippet, the option `echo=TRUE` tells RStudio to include the code in the output document, along with the output of the computation.
 If `echo=FALSE` is specified, the code will be omitted.
 If the option `message=FALSE` and `warning=FALSE` are added, messages and warnings from R are not displayed in the output document.

 Save the document (*File > Save*) as `my-first-rmarkdown.Rmd` and then click the *Knit* button visible above the file panel in RStudio to compile the source file into a *PDF* file -- if the browser blocks the opening for the new file in a window, please allow the pop-up to open from the top-right of your browser.
 Read through the compiled document and compare it to the source document to assess how the compiled document is derived from the source.

 ## Exercise 102.2

-Create an RMarkdown document in RStudio, delete all the contents except the first five lines which compose the heading.
+Create an RMarkdown document in RStudio and delete all the contents except the first five lines which compose the heading.
 Save the document as `practical-102_my-report-002.R`.
 Copy the questions from *Exercise 102.1* as markdown content and your answers as R code, then compile the document to produce your report.

 Save the document by selecting *File > Save* from the main menu.
-Enter *Square_root* as file name and click *Save*.
+Enter *Square_root* as the file name and click *Save*.
 The file is saved using the *Rmd* (RMarkdown) extension.

 Click on the *Knit* button on the bar above the editor panel (top-left area) in RStudio, on the left side.
 Check the resulting *pdf* document.
 Try adding some of your own code (e.g., using some of the examples above) and Markdown text, and compile the document again.